AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 Let us consider a scenario where a developer wants to get skill name, max points assigned for skill level and points earned by the learner for that skill.

-A userSkill model in Captivate Prime APIs consists of id, type, dateAchieved, dateCreated, pointsEarned as default attributes.
+A userSkill model in Learning Manager APIs consists of id, type, dateAchieved, dateCreated, pointsEarned as default attributes.
 So, when a developer uses GET method to acquire details of userSkill model, the current data pertaining to the default attributes is shown in the response output.

 But, in this scenario, the developer wants to get the skill name, and points of skill level for the user.
-Captivate Prime API enables you to access this related information using relationship fields and include parameter.
+Learning Manager API enables you to access this related information using relationship fields and include parameter.
 The associated models for userSkill are obtained in relatioships tag.
 You can get the details of each associated models by calling these models along with the userSkill.
 To get this information, use **`code include`** parameter with dot (period) separated values for each of the associated models.
 You can use comma as separator to request another model like user include=skillLevel.skill,course

 **API Call**